smat1957/menuapp_python/README.md

           the extension part of the video file name have to be omitted.
 5. show.sh : execute the application vlc with full screen option.
           the 1st argument of this shell is the name of the specific video
-6. show_all : same as the above shell show.sh
+6. show_all.sh : same as the above shell show.sh
           10 video files' names have to be specified with fname

 video data files are putted on the "gg" directory , WORK_DIR/gg/xxxxxx.mp4